 Douglas P. Lobel, a partner in the Firm's Litigation Department, is co-chair of the Firm's national Commercial Class Action Litigation practice and a member of the Complex Contract & Commercial Litigation Practice Group.
 He joined the Firm in 2006 and is resident in the Reston office.

 In 2009, the Washington Business Journal named Mr. Lobel the top corporate litigator in the Washington DC area in its "Top Washington Lawyer" competition.
-In 2011, 2012 and 2013, Chambers USA named Mr. Lobel to its list of America's Leading Lawyers for Commercial Litigation, noting that clients praise him as "an extremely effective litigator with fantastic business sense," with a "dedicated and highly tactical approach to handling cases," who is "tireless, aggressive and very bright; a genuine trial attorney."
+From 2011-2014, Chambers USA named Mr. Lobel to its list of America's Leading Lawyers for Commercial Litigation, noting that clients praise him as "an extremely effective litigator with fantastic business sense," with a "dedicated and highly tactical approach to handling cases," who is "tireless, aggressive and very bright; a genuine trial attorney."
 Mr. Lobel was also named in Best Lawyers in America (2013 and 2014 Editions).

 Government Contracts: Mr. Lobel has particular experience handling lawsuits, arbitrations and internal investigations for government contractors.
 He has represented prime and subcontractors in injunction proceedings, investigations under the False Claims and Procurement Integrity Acts, disputes under subcontracts, teaming agreements and non-disclosure agreements, and disputes arising from contract performance.
 He has also litigated post-closing indemnification disputes following acquisitions by government contractors.
 Government contractor clients include Science Applications International Corp. ("SAIC"), Leidos, Inc., CACI International, Inc. and Space Exploration Technologies ("SpaceX").